Likely No. 1 NBA draft pick Markelle Fultz on his time at UW: ‘I wouldn’t change anything’

 That something big appears to be a spot with the Philadelphia 76ers, who are expected to use the first pick in Thursday’s NBA draft on Fultz and make him the first UW Husky chosen No. 1 overall.

-This week the 76ers completed a trade with the Boston Celtics to move up two spots in the draft to presumptively select Fultz and pair the 6-foot-4 point guard with last year’s No. 1 overall pick, Ben Simmons, and promising second-year center Joel Embiid.
+This week the 76ers completed a trade with the Boston Celtics to move up two spots in the draft to presumably select Fultz and pair the 6-foot-4 point guard with last year’s No. 1 overall pick, Ben Simmons, and promising second-year center Joel Embiid.

 During his freshman season at UW, Fultz often bristled at comparisons to Simmons, a 6-10 forward who averaged 19.2 points, 11.8 rebounds and 4.8 assists during his one and only college season in 2015-16 at LSU, which finished 19-14 and missed the NCAA tournament.